 The demonstrations began a few days after the Intergovernmental Panel on Climate Change (IPCC) released the latest climate report.
 It warned that “rapid and deep” cuts to greenhouse gas emissions are necessary to prevent severe climate-related disasters in the next three years (Business Insider).
 Surpassing the 1.5-degree goalpost would exacerbate the ecological crisis, which occurs when the “environment of a species or a population undergoes critical changes that destabilize its continuity” (IGI Global).
 Yet governments and corporations are failing to meet the emission reduction goals despite having the resources and tools to mitigate the climate crisis that has already caused a megadrought, intense heatwaves and wildfires, and “record-breaking” floods globally (National Geographic).
 In 2021, the U.S. saw 20 climate disasters that cost more than $140 billion and caused the deaths of 724 people (National Centers for Environmental Information).

-The climate and ecological crisis mostly affects marginalized communities who are already suffering from poverty, unemployment, and a failing healthcare system.
+The climate and ecological crisis mostly affect marginalized communities who are already suffering from poverty, unemployment, and a failing healthcare system.
 They contribute the least carbon emissions but are often hit first and worse by climate change (The Guardian).
 “They are the least likely to be able to recover, often forgotten as decisions take place about rebuilding their communities by those who benefit from the disaster economy.”

 About 57% of people of color live in areas with at least one failing grade for ozone or pollution, compared to 38% of whites.

 The onus of remedying the climate and ecological crisis has been on individuals, specifically middle to low-income people, who are encouraged to reduce their carbon emissions by eating local and seasonal foods, replacing their cars with bikes or public transportation, and recycling.
-But upping one’s recycling game isn’t going to counter the 270,000 barrels of oil the U.S military, one of the largest polluters in the world, uses in a day (The ARD, Yahoo).
+But upping one’s recycling game isn’t going to counter the 270,000 barrels of oil the U.S. military, one of the largest polluters in the world, uses in a day (The ARD, Yahoo).
 Nor how U.S. corporations, which are responsible for 20% of global greenhouse gas emissions, like Walmart, emit more than the whole of Germany’s foreign-owned retail sector (The ARD, Ecologist).

 The relatively rich have largely skirted any climate and ecological crisis ramifications, even though their carbon footprints propel the planet further into an irreparable climate emergency.
 It’s estimated that the wealthiest 10% of the world’s population was responsible for 52% of the cumulative carbon emissions, compared to the poorest 50%, who accounted for 7%.
 The 1% burnt through 15% of cumulative emissions (Oxfam).
 This “carbon inequality” means that the “richest 63 million are producing fully double the dangerous greenhouse gases that half of all humanity, or nearly four billion people, emit” (Noema).
-And on an individual carbon footprint level, on average, the top 1% The carbon footprint of someone in the top 1% is was more than 75x that of someone in the bottom 50% (Nature).
+And on an individual level, on average, the carbon footprint of someone in the top 1% is more than 75x that of someone in the bottom 50% (Nature).

 In the last six years, 60 of the world’s largest commercial and investment banks have collectively put $4.6 trillion into fossil fuels (Banking On Climate Chaos).
 The three banks that did the most fossil fuel financing from 2016 to 2021 were JPMorgan Chase at $382 billion, Citi at $285, and Wells Fargo at $272 billion.